Today, I’m going to teach you exactly how to do your own taxes for free and easy online.

 Then I started inputting all my personal information only to find out that I didn’t qualify for free filing.
 Because I needed an extra form not included in the free version.

-Over the course of a 7 year university degree, that cost can amount to over $1000 on online tax filing software.
+Over the course of a 7 year university degree, that cost can amount to over $1000 on online tax filing software, computed using equation (1).
 Even more than that if you are like me and interned in a different state ever year.

 That means needing to file two state tax returns yearly!
 A fortune for a college student.